Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-Thus, we have found the transformation law mentioned at the beginning of this section.
-As stated then, one can see that this transformation cannot leave the full Lagrangian invariant.
-However, the fact that the $N_f$ shift symmetries are preserved by the Yukawa interaction explains the fact that the one-loop correction vanishes.
-We will now show that the interaction term involved in two-loop corrections will break these $N_f$ shift symmetries to only preserve one particular shift transformation.
-Following the work \cite{Buchmuller_2018}, one can write the transformation law of massive modes of gauge fields.
+matching the transformation law mentioned at the beginning of this section.
+This transformation cannot leave the full Lagrangian invariant.
+However, the $N_f$ shift symmetries are preserved by the Yukawa interaction, which explains why the one-loop correction vanishes.
+We now show that the interaction term involved in two-loop corrections breaks the $N_f$ shift symmetries only to preserve one particular shift transformation.
+The transformation law of massive modes of gauge fields reads

-where we have introduced two different parameters $\epsilon^{\alpha}$ corresponding to the transformation of the two sets of gauge fields.
-Let us consider as an example an interaction term between massive gauge fields found in \cite{Buchmuller_2018} and extend it to the $U(1)\cross U(1)$ case.
+where we introduced two different parameters $\epsilon^{\alpha}$ for each set of gauge fields.
+Let us consider as an example an interaction term between massive gauge fields found in \cite{Buchmuller_2018} and extend it to the $U(1)\times U(1)$ case:

 where